Sechtem station

 Sechtem station is a through station in the district of Sechtem of the town of Bornheim in the German state of North Rhine-Westphalia.

-It was opened on 1 March 1844 on the Left Rhine line, which was opened between Cologne and Bonn by the Bonn–Cologne Railway Company on 15 February 1844.
-It has three platform tracks and it is classified by Deutsche Bahn as a category 5 station.
+Sechtem station was opened on 1 March 1844 on the Left Rhine line, which was opened between Cologne and Bonn by the Bonn–Cologne Railway Company on 15 February 1844.
+It was completely modernised and rebuilt to be barrier-free in 2010.
+Since then, it has had an underpass, a lift, and elevated platforms, providing barrier-free boarding and alighting of trains.

+The station has three platform tracks and it is classified by Deutsche Bahn as a category 5 station.

+Rail services

 The station is served by the following two lines:

 It is also served by bus route 818, operated by Regionalverkehr Köln at 60-minute intervals.